GOING FOR CAEN

 to the west and south.
 Commander of A Squadron, Lt.
 Alastair Morrison positioned his tank near

-the church tower.
-There was another Sherman tank, an OP (Observation Post).
+towards Longraye.
+There was yet another Sherman tank, an OP (Observation Post).
 This one had no

 cannon (which was replaced by a wooden one) so more room was created for a map table and radio’s.